 We're managed by a Board of Governors and a Senate.
 The Board of Governors is responsible for the strategic direction of our University, and Senate is responsible for our academic standards.
 Members of our Board of Governors are also Trustees of Anglia Ruskin.

-Our Vice Chancellor is Professor Iain Martin.
-Iain joined Anglia Ruskin in March 2016 and is responsible for the day-to-day leadership, and advising the Board on the strategic direction, of our University.
+Our Acting Vice Chancellor is Professor Roderick Watkins, who is responsible for the day-to-day leadership, and advising the Board on the strategic direction, of our University.

 He is supported by our Vice Chancellor’s Group: